pritishmishra/takeaways/README.md

 # Machine Learning

 - The ability to introspect on and manage your own thought processes is known as metacognition.
+- **Parallel Reading:** read two different (possibly unrelated) things in parallel.
+Read a few paragraphs of one, then a few paragraphs of the other, and so on.
+Each time you switch, try to recall what the previous stretch of text was about.
+Switching forces it out of your working memory (the kind that stores words and images for short times).
+Therefore, you find out whether the material actually made it into your long-term memory.

 # Netflix TechBlog